chinmaynema/chinmaynema.github.io/_posts/2019-08-19-Gandikota.md

 </p>

 - Post kayaking, we hiked back up, stopping at some of the view points to rest and click pictures
-- On the way back, we first hit the Mylavaram Dam, less than 10 kms from the campsite
+- On the way back to Bangalore, we first hit the **Mylavaram Dam**, less than 10 kms from the campsite
 	- Its a huge reservoir on the same river, somehow not very popular, and hence empty
 	- Being alone on a dam is one of the most amazing feelings: alone, in front of a vast water body, which is totally calm, held together by a wall of rock, on which you stand.
 I have had this opportunity some times now and always look forward to it